 Member or spouse

 *You'll be billed quarterly.
-All billing modes except annual will include a $2.00 bililng fee.
-To avoid this fee, select EFT as a safe and secure payment option.
+If applicable, an additional $2.00 billing fee will be included on your billing notice payable to the administrator.
+To save the fee, select Electronic Funds Transfer (EFT) as a safe and secure payment option.
 You cannot be singled out for a rate increase.
 Your rates will not be increased or decreased unless they are increased or decreased for everyone in your classification or age group.
 Rates are based on your attained age and increase as you enter a new age category.